-Based in Leipzig, Germany, The Soulmen are a small, passionate team, developing exclusively for Apple devices.
-Marcus Fehn and Max Seelemann, who both founded the company in 2011, have a 13-year history of creating writing software for OS X.
+We’re a small, passionate team based in Leipzig, Germany.
+Marcus Fehn and Max Seelemann, who both founded the company in 2011, have a 14-year history of creating writing software for OS X.

 Back in 2003, Ulysses’ predecessor was the first text processing software on the market aimed specifically at creative writers.

 Max started programming when he was still in primary school, and he never stopped.
 After graduating (with distinction) in computer science, he decided against a career in academia.
 Instead, he took the development of Ulysses full-time, together with his partner Marcus.
 Today he is enjoying the many upsides (he’s involved in almost everything) and accepting the little downsides (he’s involved in almost everything) of pulling the strings of a company.